Divine Felines: The History Of Cats In Egypt

 Bastet was so popular that she had centers of worship both in Bubastis and Leontopolis.
 Bastet’s popularity can be traced throughout ancient Egyptian history to the Second Dynasty.
 She is associated with Mau, Mafdet, and Sekhmet and is thought to have been both venerated and feared.
 As with Ra, who took the form of Mau, Bast could have been considered a more docile version of Sekhmet.
-If angering Bast meant disturbing her more volatile other half it was no wonder that the ancient Egyptians were so devoted to their household kitties.
+If angering Bast meant disturbing her more volatile other half, it was no wonder that the ancient Egyptians were so devoted to their household kitties.

-The lion headed god was thought to be a protector deity.
+The lion-headed god was thought to be a protector deity.
 The son of Bastet and Ra, Mihos was worshiped in Leontopolis like his mother and was thought to be a defender of truth and justice.

 At first a local deity, Pakhet gained popularity throughout Egypt’s Middle Kingdom.
 Pakhet was depicted with the body of a woman and the head of a lion.
 Pakhet was the defender of Egypt and associated with hunting, desert storms, and fishing.
 She was also considered a protector against evil.
-Egyptians would wear amulets and say prayers to Pakhet if faced with a sandstorm.
+Egyptians would wear amulets and say prayers to Pakhet if they were faced with a sandstorm.
 Some Egyptians would also inscribe prayers to Pakhet into their coffins to protect themselves during their journey through the Underworld.

-While modern superstition tells us that cats, especially black cats, can be a sign of bad luck, ancient Egyptians always considered cats to be bringers of good fortune.
+While modern superstition tells us that cats (especially black cats) can be a sign of bad luck, ancient Egyptians always considered cats to be bringers of good fortune.
 It was considered lucky to have a house cat because a cat would attract luck and provide protection from evil.
 Dreaming of a feline was also considered a good omen.

-Cats - The Great Protectors
+Cats: The Great Protectors

 A Lasting Impression

 Modern cats are still great hunters, and some will occasionally grace their human with the gift of a dead bird, rodent, or insect.
-And while most of us don’t directly equate cats to an ancient god or goddess, we do still give them plenty of attention both at home, and online.
+And while most of us don’t directly equate cats to an ancient god or goddess, we do still give them plenty of attention both at home and online.
 In fact, cats have become so popular on the internet that some people claim that they’ve simply taken over.